What is Data Visualization?

 - Pinpoint outliers and potential data quality issues.
 Using data visualization makes it easier to spot outliers and identify a potential data quality issue before it becomes a bigger problem.

 - Communicate the story to others.
 Once a data user has uncovered new insights from data analysis, she or he needs to communicate those insights to others.
-Using effective data visualization to tell the data story is essential to engaging stakeholders and supporting understanding and action.
+Using effective data visualization to tell the data story is essential to engaging community members and supporting understanding and action.